 1. South East

 The most populated of all the regions in England, the South East of England is home to a number of pulsing cities, including Southampton and Brighton.
 There are numerous historically significant landmarks in the South East.
+For those wanting to use Southampton as a gateway to other destinations, there are a variety of cruises from Southampton to choose from.
 The confusingly named Leeds Castle, which is in Kent and not in Leeds, is one prominent highlight.

 By far the most densely populated region in the entire country, London is the smallest region and exclusively encompasses the national capital.
 If you are looking for a city with round the clock excitement, London is the place to be.
 Spend your days exploring its renowned museums, including, The Natural History Museum, Science Museum, and V&A Museum; or strolling through its beautiful parks – Hyde Park and Holland Park are popular choices.

 London is also home to some fascinating historical and cultural landmarks.
 These include Buckingham Palace, Nelson’s Column, and St Paul’s Cathedral.
 In the evening, enjoy some of London’s finest cuisine and boutique shopping around Covent Garden before heading over to Shoreditch for drinks and parties.

 Manchester and nearby Liverpool are where the action is at in the North West.
 These pulsing cities in England offer entertainment in all shapes and sizes.
 One popular activity in either of these cities is to go and see a football game.
 You could be cheering on Manchester City or Manchester United in Manchester; or Liverpool or Everton in Liverpool.